HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 {{ figure_markup(
   image="storage_manager_api_persist.png",
-  caption="StorageManager API :: Persist",
-  description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=644836316&format=interactive",
-  sheets_gid="1095648844",
-  sql_file="durable_storage_persist_usage.sql"
+  alt="Percent of top pages using the persist method of the StorageManager API" caption="Percent of top pages using the persist method of the StorageManager API.", description="Chart of the usage of StorageManager API's persist method, based on the number of pages monitored by HTTPArchive.
+It compares the usage on mobile and desktop devices.
+On desktop pages, the usage is almost steady, while there's more fluctuation on mobile devices.
+In October 2020, 25 desktop pages and 176 mobile pages make use of the API.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=644836316&format=interactive", sheets_gid="1095648844", sql_file="durable_storage_persist_usage.sql"
   )
 }}

 The `persist()` API is less often called than the `estimate()` method.
-Only about 0.003 percent of mobile websites make use of this API, compared to around 0.0005 percent of desktop websites.
+Only 176 mobile pages make use of this API, compared to 25 desktop websites.
 While usage on the desktop seems to remain at this low level, there is no clear trend on mobile devices.

 ## New Notification APIs